Estimating a function of the scale parameter in a gamma distribution with bounded variance: Introduction

 In a parallel direction, there is also interest in estimating a function of the parameter(s) sequentially to make the inference problem more practical.
-To list a few, \cite{Uno et al. (2004)} put forward sequential point estimation of a function of the exponential scale parameter subject to squared error loss plus a linear cost; \cite{Mukhopadhyay and Wang (2019)} developed a general theory of sequential minimum risk point estimation of a function of a normal mean; and \cite{Banerjee and Mukhopadhyay (2021)} designed multistage minimum risk point estimation strategies for a function of a normal mean.
-For a broad-ranging review of sequential analysis as a powerful tool, one may refer to many resources including the following monographs: Anscombe(\citeyear{Anscombe (1952)}, \citeyear{Anscombe (1953)}), \cite{Robbins (1959)}, \cite{Chow and Robbins (1965)}, \cite{Siegmund (1985)}, \cite{Ghosh et al. (1997)} and \cite{Mukhopadhyay and de Silva (2009)}.
+To list a few, \cite{Uno et al. (2004)} put forward sequential point estimation of a function of the exponential scale parameter subject to squared error loss plus a linear cost; \cite{Mukhopadhyay and Wang (2019)} developed a general theory of sequential minimum risk point estimation of a function of a normal mean; \cite{Banerjee and Mukhopadhyay (2021)} designed multistage minimum risk point estimation strategies for a function of a normal mean; \cite{Mukhopadhyay and Li (2022)} proposed a purely sequential minimum risk point estimation procedure for a survival function in an exponential distribution; and most recently, \cite{Mukhopadhyay and Li (2024)} formulated a general multistage sampling methodology for estimating a function of an unknown gamma scale parameter $\beta$ with a known shape parameter $\alpha$ under a squared error loss function plus the cost of sampling.
+For a broad-ranging review of sequential analysis as a powerful tool, one may refer to many resources including the following monographs: Anscombe(\citeyear{Anscombe (1952)}, \citeyear{Anscombe (1953)}), \cite{Robbins (1959)}, \cite{Chow and Robbins (1965)}, \cite{Siegmund (1985)}, \cite{Ghosh et al. (1997)}, and \cite{Mukhopadhyay and de Silva (2009)}.

 In this paper, we examine a sequential approach to tackling the so-called \textit{bounded variance point estimation} (BVPE) problem for a function $g(\cdot)$ of the scale parameter $\beta$ of a gamma distribution, assuming the shape parameter $\alpha$ is known to us.
-That is, the sequential methodology is devised with the aim to constrain the variance of the estimator to a prescribe bound $b(>0)$.
-BVPE can be applied in many fields such as actuarial science and medical science, showing its practical applicability; and one may see \cite{Hu and Hong (2022)} and \cite{Hu and Zhuang (2022)} for more details.
+That is, the sequential methodology is devised to constrain the variance of the estimator to a prescribed bound $b(>0)$.
+BVPE can be applied in many fields such as actuarial science and medical science, showing its practical applicability.
+One may see \cite{Hu and Hong (2022)} and \cite{Hu and Zhuang (2022)} for more details.